Adding your own bell pictures

 - For moving handbells, there can be up to 20 frames in each sequence.
 The speed of bell movement depends on the number of frames; typically this is three, but can be reduced to two for very quick movement, or extended to seven or more for very slow movement.

-- For moving tower bells, there must be more than 20 frames in a sequence, less than 100, and typically there are about 60.
-The central, core, part of the sequence should be the frames that are used during rounds with no handstoke gap; this is typically about 40 frames.
+- For moving tower bells, there must be more than 20 frames in a sequence, less than 100, and typically there are 50-70.
+The central, core, part of the sequence should be the frames that are used during rounds with no handstoke gap; this is typically about 40-50 frames.
 Before and after this should be further frames, that are used when the bell rises higher on one or other stroke, either because of the handstroke gap or because the bell is hunting up; these end sequences are typically about 10 frames each.

 If you follow the above rules and store your images in the correct place, Abel will automatically recognise them and make them available for use in the Screen/Print Options dialog.